BakanovKirill/se-challenge-payroll/README.md

 - The front-end runs in single-page manner, page is not refreshed on CSV upload, results are updated using AJAX response.
 - Used the Django Debug Toolbar to optimize the database queries.
 - Added tests, used Coverage tool for display.
-- The app works without signing in, but you can browse the Django admin interface to see the uploaded reports and Daily Data byt the url `http://127.0.0.1:8000/admin/`.
+- The app works without signing in, but you can browse the Django admin interface to see the uploaded reports and Daily Data at http://127.0.0.1:8000/admin/payroll/dailydata/?o=1.2.

 Admin credentials:
 ```